 - Celebration of Service: Fellows are required to attend a Celebration of Service in their honor in Spring 2019.

 Applicants are strongly encouraged to attend an information session before completing an application.
-Information sessions will be scheduled on the OSU, OU, Trinity Lutheran Seminary, and Capital University campuses.
+Information sessions will be scheduled on the OSU and OU campuses.

 Contact information of three references is required on the application.
 At least one reference should be a faculty member from your school who could serve as your academic mentor for the Schweitzer Fellowship.
 Formal letters of recommendation will not be accepted.